Peter Sarsgaard: 2003–present: Continued success

 Sarsgaard played Mikhail Lvovich Astrov, a country doctor and philosopher, in the Classic Stage Company's 2009 off-Broadway production of Anton Chekhov's Uncle Vanya in New York City.
 The cast also included Maggie Gyllenhaal, Mamie Gummer, Denis O'Hare, and George Morfogen.
 The production, directed by Austin Pendleton, began previews on January 17 and ended its limited run on March 1.
 Joe Dziemianowicz of the New York Daily News gave the production one out of four stars, but complimented his performance, writing that Sarsgaard does a "credible job as the doctor".
 In the Bloomberg review of Uncle Vanya, John Simon, wrote: "Sarsgaard can't find the right tempi or emphases: shuttling between colorless rattle and silence-studded rallentandos, he fails at both infectious enthusiasm and self-effacing charm."

 Sarsgaard played a federal agent in the action comedy film Knight and Day, released in June 2010, in which he appeared alongside Tom Cruise and Cameron Diaz.
 In May 2010, it was reported that Sarsgaard would star in Chekhov's play Three Sisters.
 The production began in January 2011, and Sarsgaard was reunited with Uncle Vanya director Austin Pendleton.
 In February 2010, it was announced that Sarsgaard had been cast as villain Hector Hammond in the superhero film Green Lantern.
 The film was released in 2011.
+He played a supporting role in Woody Allen's drama Blue Jasmine (2013).
+Sarsgaard also appeared in the American TV series The Killing (2013) as a man on death row perhaps wrongfully convicted for the brutal murder of his wife, a performance which he said included "some of the best acting I have ever done in my life."
 Sarsgaard appeared in a 2015 Classic Stage Company production of Hamlet in the title role.
-Subsequent film roles include Blue Jasmine (2013), Jackie (2016), The Lost Daughter (2021), directed by his wife Maggie Gyllenhaal, and The Batman (2022).
-Sarsgaard also appeared in the American TV series The Killing (2013) as a man on death row perhaps wrongfully convicted for the brutal murder of his wife—a performance which he says included "some of the best acting I have ever done in my life." and The Looming Tower.
-For his role in the 2021 miniseries Dopesick, he received a Primetime Emmy Award nomination.
+He portrayed Robert F. Kennedy in Pablo Larraín's Jackie (2016).

+Sarsgaard then took a role as Martin Schmidt in the Hulu limited series The Looming Tower (2018), earning a nomination for the Critics' Choice Television Award for Best Supporting Actor in a Movie/Miniseries.
+He returned to television in another Hulu miniseries Dopesick (2021) playing Rick Mountcastle, for which he received a Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie nomination.
+Sarsgaard appeared in The Lost Daughter (2021), directed by his wife Maggie Gyllenhaal, and the following year played the role of District Attorney Gil Colson in The Batman (2022).
+In 2023, he starred opposite Jessica Chastain in the Michel Franco film Memory which premiered at the 80th Venice International Film Festival.
+Sarsgaard portrayed a man riddled with dementia.
+He stated, "A lot of time when we see dementia in movies, it's the most extreme stage at the very end and it paralyses us all with fear, and I really didn't want to depict that."
+For his performance he won the Volpi Cup for Best Actor.
+For his work in the Apple TV+ series Presumed Innocent (2024), he received a second Primetime Emmy Award nomination.